Easen/djangocms-markdown/README.md

 djangocms-markdown
 ==================

-Forked from the work of Tobias Lorenz (https://github.com/bitmazk/cmsplugin-markdown)
+Forked from the work of Tobias Lorenz (https://github.com/bitmazk/cmsplugin-markdown) and Olle Videner (https://github.com/ovidner/djangocms-markdown)

 This is a plugin for django-cms that aims to replace the standard text plugin with it's WYSIWYG editors.
 With cmsplugin-markdown you can write your content